 The facts are:

-There is no realistic comparison between the durability of the standard railroad tracks used in the cremation grills in the camps to “Denierbud’s” lightweight stainless steel grill used in his beach bonfire.
-The eyewitness testimony of the German perpeptrators Heinrich Matthes, Karl Streibel, Franz Stangl and Jewish survivors Thomas Blatt and Samuel Willenberg shows that standard railroad tracks were used on the cremation grills without significant issues.
+There is no realistic comparison between the durability of standard railroad tracks and the metal Denierbud used in his experiment.
+Rather utilizing standard railroad tracks, Denierbud used a lightweight stainless steel grill in his beach bonfire experiment.
+Eyewitness testimony from Nazi perpetrators, such as Heinrich Matthes, Karl Streibel, Franz Stangl, and Jewish survivors, such as Thomas Blatt and Samuel Willenberg, shows that standard railroad tracks were used on the cremation grills; use of these tracks posed no problem, as no significant issues were ever reported.

-What we know about the use of standard railroad tracks used in the cremation grills.
+Use of standard railroad tracks in the cremation grills:

 Heinrich Matthes, the commander of the extermination area in Treblinka, testified at the first Treblinka trial in Dusseldorf, Germany in 1964: “The cremation took place in such a way that railway lines and concrete blocks were placed together.
 The corpses were piled on these rails.
 Brushwood was put under the rails.
 The wood was doused with petrol.
 In that way not only the newly accumulated corpses were cremated, but also those taken out from the graves.”